and8928/adguard-ai-auditor/readme.md

 - `GET /` - Serves the interactive Web Dashboard (the root `/` automatically redirects here).
 - `GET /get-raw-request-log?limit=100` - Get raw query logs from the AdGuard Home server.
 - `GET /get-response-log?limit=100` - Get cleaned and grouped logs (Allowed / Blocked).
+- `POST /ai-analis-data` - Run LLM analysis on the supplied data; the model is chosen via the `model_services` parameter.
+- `POST /auto-analis` - Fetch logs from AdGuard, clean them, and run them through the LLM in a single call (non-SSE equivalent of the full audit).
 - `GET /audit/stream` - SSE endpoint streaming real-time audit progress and results.
-Supports `action=full|fetch|analyze`.
+Supports `action=full|fetch|analyze`; also returns the estimated input tokens (`est_tokens`) and the model's actual usage (`usage`: input/output/total).
 - `GET /audit/cache`, `POST /audit/cache/clear` - Inspect or clear the cached fetched/cleaned data.
 - `POST /to_block`, `POST /to_unblock`, `POST /to_delete` - Apply block/unblock decisions or delete user rules directly in AdGuard Home filters.
 - `GET /get_actual_filter` - Retrieve the current, optimized user filter rules from AdGuard Home (powers the interactive Filter rule manager).
 - `GET /prompt-rules`, `POST /prompt-rules`, `GET /prompt-rules/{id}`, `PATCH /prompt-rules/{id}`, `DELETE /prompt-rules/{id}` - CRUD endpoints to manage custom prompt rules and guidelines for the AI.
+- `GET /prompt-rules/{id}/test` - Preview the prompt block that a rule will inject into the AI's system instructions.

 ---